 Traditionally, selecting text with a mouse sets the text as the

 primary selection, and the middle mouse button pastes that text into

-The middle mouse button provides panning by default, but when you hold
+In Epsilon the middle mouse button provides panning by default, but

-always insert.
-Or you can use the yank-x-selection command to
+mouse button always insert.
+Or you can use the

 If you mostly use programs that follow the older X11 convention, you